labzero/guides/devops/runbook_guide.md

 ### Description
 Replace this text with a description of the functionality that the component provides for the overall system.

-> Example:
+> _Example:_
 >
-> Lunch is an app for groups to decide on nearby lunch options.
+> GenericWebApp does generic things on the web.

 ### Architecture
 Replace this with an architecture diagram or a description of the architecture.

-> Example:
+> _Example:_
 >
-> Lunch is react >
-redux
-isomorphic
-lunch
-websocket
-google-maps
+> GenericWebApp consists of a Node frontend, a Ruby On Rails backend, and a PostgreSQL database.

 ### Maintainers
 Replace this text with the maintainers of the code.
 If your team uses a directory, link to the directory as well as providing contact details.
 List the team or individuals.
 Subject matter experts should be called out individually.